ehalpern/macwire-config/README.md

   lazy val searchService = wire[SearchService]
 }
 ```
-Add the config wiring by mixing Config.Wiring in with your standard wiring definition
+Mix Config.Wiring into the main wiring definition to make configuration values available for injection.

 ##### Define the service
 ```